 Your environment provides constant epigenetic signals.
 Simple changes can have profound effects:

-• Reduce blue light at night: Artificial light after sunset can increase evening cortisol
+- Reduce blue light at night: Artificial light after sunset may increase evening cortisol

-• Create stress-free zones: Having spaces dedicated to relaxation provides epigenetic signals for calm
+- Create stress-free zones: Having spaces dedicated to relaxation provides environmental cues for calm

-• Social connection: Positive relationships have been shown to favorably influence gene expression
+- Social connection: Positive relationships have been associated with favorable gene expression patterns

 The Epigenetic Revolution: Your Health Is Not Your Destiny

 Perhaps the most empowering aspect of epigenetic science is that it proves your health is not set in stone.
-A 2024 meta-analysis in Annual Review of Genomics examined over 100 studies and concluded that lifestyle interventions could influence the expression of thousands of genes related to inflammation, metabolism, and stress response.
+Research continues to explore how lifestyle interventions can influence the expression of genes related to inflammation, metabolism, and stress response.

 Your genes may load the gun, but your lifestyle pulls the trigger.
 Every meal, every breath, every thought is sending signals to your genes about what kind of body you need to survive in your environment.
 When those signals consistently say "danger," your body adapts accordingly — storing fat, craving quick energy, staying hypervigilant.
 But when those signals shift to "safety," your entire biology can transform.